CiscoCloud/exhibitor-mesos-framework/README.md

         CPUs for server.
 Optional.
   -m <value> | --mem <value>
         Memory for server.
 Optional.
+  --constraints <value>
+        Constraints (hostname=like:master,rack=like:1.*).
+See below.
+Defaults to 'hostname=unique'.
+Optional.
   -b <value> | --configchangebackoff <value>
         Backoff between checks whether the shared configuration changed in milliseconds.
 Defaults to 10000.
 Optional.
   -a <value> | --api <value>
         Binding host:port for http/artifact server.
 Optional if EM_API env is set.

+constraint examples:
+  like:slave0   - value equals 'slave0'
+  unlike:slave0 - value is not equal to 'slave0'
+  like:slave.*  - value starts with 'slave'
+  unique        - all values are unique
 ```

 Configuring servers in the cluster